The Hobbit: An Unexpected Journey is a

 This is the third in a loose trilogy of films by Italian master of the macabre Lucio Fulci set in New England that evoke the uncanny and cosmic terrors of H.P.
 Lovecraft.

-Fulci succeeds very well in creating an atmosphere of dread and fear, and the film is not without some subtle moments of terror, due mainly to an eerie soundtrack and a couple of creepy kids.
-But fans of Fulci and Italian horror cinema in general are not
+times Fulci succeeds very well in creating an atmosphere of dread and fear, and the film is not without some subtle moments of terror, due mainly to an eerie soundtrack and a couple of creepy kids.
+But fans of Fulci and Italian horror cinema in general

 UK: Passed 18 uncut for strong